cuzzo/simple-ruby-scheme-interpreter/README.md

 It is not a complete implementation of [The R5RS Standard](https://wiki.call-cc.org/man/4/The%20R5RS%20standard "Scheme R5R3 Standard").
 Notably it is missing pairs.

-## Known Issues

-* Whitespace is stripped from inside strings.
-* Space is added between parenthesis within strings.

 ## Acknowledgements

 * [Lis.py](https://norvig.com/lispy.html) - Peter Norvig's Python Lisp Interpreter